opulencephp/docs/dependency-injection.md

 * `bindFactory()`
   * Binds a factory for a target
 * `bindInstance()`
-  * Binds a instance for a target
+  * Binds an instance for a target
 * `bindPrototype()`
   * Binds a prototype for a target
 * `bindSingleton()`